Ensure your CV format is structured to best highlight your unique experience and life situation.

 3. Emphasise your civil servant skills

 UK civil service jobs cover all types of professions, from policymaking to corporate finance.
-But all civil servants need various hard and soft skills to get hired for government work.
+But all civil servants need certain skills to get hired for government work.

 Skills you learnt in school, through training, or on the job are your hard skills.
-Your soft skills are natural abilities that will help you collaborate with your fellow civil servants and interact with members of the public.
+Here are some hard skills that are good for civil servants to have:

 • Policymaking expertise